Green Inventory Management for Fashion Retail - Case Study

 Transportation Emissions

-The initial assumption was that a lower delivery frequency would improve the filling rate of trucks and reduce emissions.
+The initial assumption was that a lower delivery frequency would improve truck filling rates and reduce emissions.

 This is confirmed by the simulation results below.